|

 thesis on which Emdros is based.

-granting me access to some seriously powerful hardware for research
+some seriously powerful hardware for research and development.
+The

 Werkgroep Informatica, Faculty of Theology, Vrije